Wilma Rudolph Overcame Childhood Polio to Win Olympic Gold Medals in Track and Field

-Wilma Rudolph attended high school at the all-black Burt High School in Clarksville, Tennessee.
-She was inspired by her sister Yolanda who played basketball.
+Rudolph attended high school at the all-black Burt High School in Clarksville, Tennessee.
+She was inspired by her sister Yolanda, who played basketball.
 Rudolph began playing basketball in eighth grade.
 She soon became a starter on the team.
-In her sophomore year, Rudolph set a girl's basketball scoring record of 803 points in a season.
+In her sophomore year, she set a girl's basketball scoring record of 803 points in a season.
 This is also the time she began to run track.

 Tennessee State University

-The Summer Olympic games this year were held in Rome, Italy.
-At this time, Wilma Rudolph was a sophomore at Tennessee State University.
-She ran in the Olympic trials for the United State track and field team at Abilene Christian University.
-She ran well enough to qualify to compete in the 1960 Summer Olympics.
+The Summer Olympic games of 1960 were held in Rome, Italy.
+By this time, Rudolph was a sophomore at Tennessee State University.
+She ran in the Olympic trials for the U.S. track and field team at Abilene Christian University.
+She ran well enough to qualify to compete in the Olympics.
 During the trials, Rudolph set a world record in the 200-meter dash.

 Olympic Gold Medals

-Wilma Rudolph was given the James E. Sullivan as well as the Babe Didrikson Zaharis Award for being the top amateur athlete in the United States.
-She was also given the National Sports Award as well as inducted into many sports halls of fame.
-This includes the Black Sports Hall of Fame, National Black Sports and Entertainment Hall of Fame, U.S. National Track and Field Hall of Fame, National Women's Hall of Fame, and the U.S. Olympic Hall of Fame.
+She was also inducted into many sports halls of fame, including the Black Sports Hall of Fame, National Black Sports and Entertainment Hall of Fame, U.S. National Track and Field Hall of Fame, National Women's Hall of Fame, and the U.S. Olympic Hall of Fame.

-Wilma Rudolph was diagnosed with brain cancer in July of 1994.
+Rudolph was diagnosed with brain cancer in July of 1994.
 Shortly after this, she was also diagnosed with throat cancer.
-Her health continued to fail after these diagnoses.
-Rudolph passed away on November 12, 1994, at her home.
+Her health continued to fail after these diagnoses, and she passed away on November 12, 1994, at her home.
 She was surrounded by family and friends.